Emmy_the_robot_banner

 Plot

-The story revolves around Emmy, a newly assembled and educated gynoid robot, whose purpose is to be shipped to a family and become their servant and nursemaid.
-Chapters 3 to 14 focus on the Sterling Robotics company's lore and its methods of formation and marketing, while chapters 16 and beyond start after a four-year hiatus to show the daily life of Emmy, one of several Nandroids in an elite district, who is at the service of the Delaire family, especially their daughter Madeline.
-Most of the webcomic's humor comes from the confrontation of the machine-like reasoning of the Nandroids to the everyday events.
+The story revolves around Emmy, a newly assembled and educated gynoid robot, purpose built to be a nanny/maid.
+Chapters 3 to 14 focus on Sterling Robotics' (Emmy's creator company) lore and its methods of formation and marketing, while chapters 16 and beyond focus on the daily life of Emmy, one of several Nandroids in an elite district, and how she serves the Delaire family and cares for their daughter Madeline.
+Things take a turn when she has a malfunction and gets sent back to Sterling Robotics to be checked up.
+While the technicians debate on what to do with her, Emmy overhears that she may be sent to be dismantled and further examined, and escapes, ending up in the neighboring city of Dupont where she meets a girl named Darcy Boyle.
+Darcy offers help in solving Emmy's malfunction and help return her to the Delaires.
+Most of the webcomic's humor comes from the confrontation of the machine-like reasoning of the Nandroids to everyday events.

 Reception